-It is important to note that, in general, doing business with another state only by internet without something more is not considered “conducting business.”
+It is important to note that, in general, doing business in another state only by internet without something more is not considered “conducting business.”

 Consequences of Failing to Register

-Most states impose a monetary penalty for failing to register as a foreign entity.
-Penalties range from $200.00-2,000.00, depending on the state.
+Most states impose a monetary penalty for failing to register as a foreign LLC.
+Penalties range from $200-$2,000, depending on the state.

 In some states, failure to register could also result in limitations of the entity’s rights to pursue civil legal remedies against parties for breach of contract and other claims.
 Failure to register can also expose your business as well as any agents or employees associated with your business to personal financial liability.
 If you register after already commencing business in a new state, your company may be required to pay back taxes and other penalties accrued over the time you operated in that state without registration.